 The boardwalk suffered severe damage during Hurricane Irma and only portions of it are currently open.
 Feel free to call the office in advance of your trip to determine if all of the boardwalk is open.
 It will be a short visit, otherwise.

-The Audubon Corkscrew Swamp Sanctuary is just 22 miles from my Naples, Florida law office on Pine Ridge and Livingston.
+The Audubon Corkscrew Swamp Sanctuary is just 22 miles from my Naples, Florida family law office on Pine Ridge and Livingston.
 Below I’ve attached directions from my office to the Audubon Swamp Sanctuary sanctuary.
 I’m not just a lawyer, I’m also a dad.